godotengine/godot-docs/getting_started/step_by_step/signals.rst

           observer pattern.
 You can learn more about it here: https://gameprogrammingpatterns.com/observer.html

-We will now use a signal to make our Godot icon from last part move and stop by pressing a button.
+We will now use a signal to make our Godot icon from the previous lesson (:ref:`doc_scripting_player_input`) move and stop by pressing a button.

 ..
 Example

 Scene setup
 -----------

+To add a button to our game, we will create a new "main" scene which will include both a button and the ``Sprite.tscn`` scene that we scripted in previous lessons.

 Create a new scene by going to the menu Scene -> New Scene.